yubindir/CompilerConstruction/README.md

 You may need to run `chmod 755 ./makefile-1` and `chmod 755 ./runtest` if you are not permitted to run these files.

+### Note on the Tests

+Each test program is in one line, so if you would like to view the programs in a normal way, there is another folder called `nice layout` that has each test program in a readable fashion.

 ## Syntax and Structure of the Code

 ### Structure